traels/mus_api_doc/source/index.html.md

 **You can use the API in 2 ways:**

- * creating and updating employees - this is the minimum
+ * creating and updating users and employees - this is the minimum
  * create organisation structure and place employees in teams - this is optional, without this organisation is created from within Musskame.dk

 **Then there are a few addons:**

  * create and delete sickness absense - if your employees are registred as sick in another system you can have the status transfered to Musskema.dk to start a sickness absense dialog
- * WPA organisation - the workplace assesment is using a organisational structure of its own, it is possible to enable access to this structure from API, to manage departments and teams in WPA
+ * WPA organisation - the workplace assesment is using a organisational structure of its own, it is possible to enable access to this structure from API, to manage departments and teams in WPA.
+The API endpoints are the same as for creating the main organisation.